Why eco-friendly pest control matters: Protecting your home, family and the planet

 contaminated-rivers

 Pesticides don’t just disappear after being applied; they move and break down in different ways in the soil.
-Some stick to the soil (adsorption), while others degrade through natural processes or get absorbed by plants and microbes.
-These chemicals can also seep into groundwater (leaching) or wash away during rain (runoff).
-This movement creates long-lasting contamination that can harm ecosystems and pollinators.
+Some bind to particles (adsorption), while others degrade through natural processes or are absorbed by plants and microbes.
+Many migrate deeper into the earth or are carried away by rain, leading to long-lasting contamination that harms ecosystems and pollinators.

 Research shows that pesticides can even reach groundwater, contaminating drinking water sources—that we rely on for drinking—and threatening both human health and wildlife.